Neuro-Foundation/neuro-foundation.io/Root/neuro-foundation.io/OpaqueUniqueIdentifiers.md

 ### Resolving Manufacturer ID

 A broker can resolve a Manufacturer ID to a domain by sending a `<resolveManufacturerId/>` request with the Manufacturer ID as an attribute to the authoritative trust anchor.
 Only brokers are allowed to send this request.
-All other senders will receive a `forbidden` error as a response.
+All other senders will receive a `<forbidden/>` error as a response.
 This is not the primary way to resolve a Manufacturer ID, as the registry is public and downloadable, and should be distributed among the brokers on other ways.
 Using the registry is preferred, as it avoids creating a bottle-neck and single point of failure.
 The `<resolveManufacturerId/>` exists as a reference, and can be used, for instance, in cases where the Manufacturer ID is not available in the registry as the broker knows it.
 The Manufacturer ID might, for example, be new.
-The trust anchor broker returns the domain, if found, using the `<domain/>` element.
-If no domain is found, an error with a <item-not-found/> element is returned.
 The request takes one attribute:

 | Attribute        | Type             | Description                     |
 |:-----------------|:-----------------|:--------------------------------|
 | `manufacturerId` | `ManufacturerID` | The Manufacturer ID to look up. |

+The trust anchor broker returns the domain, if found, using the `<domain/>` element.
+The response has no additional attributes.
+If no domain is found, an error with a `<item-not-found/>` element is returned.

 In the following example, the broker at `broker2.example.com` resolves the Manufacturer ID `0012ab` to the domain `broker.example.com`: